Does it really pay to go overboard on the first date? Isn’t it a genuine connection you’re seeking and not just a fling?

 5. Embrace your inner chef

 Whip up your favorite dish in the kitchen and head out to the local park for a romantic picnic.
-And if you’re no cook, grab takeout instead.
+And if you’re not a cook, grab takeout instead.
 No tip, no wait — just you and your mate.

 6. Enjoy the great outdoors